 For more information, contact Lisam@maine.edu or 581-3789.

-- After-School French Program – The second six-week session began Oct.
-31. Sessions are held Mondays and Wednesdays from 3:00-5:00.
-For more information about the program and upcoming winter/spring sessions, contact Program Director Susan Pinette at email@example.com or (207) 581-3791.
+- After-School French Program – The fourth six-week session of the academic year began Mar.
+20. Sessions are held Mondays and Wednesdays from 3:00-5:00.
+For more information about the program and next year’s sessions, contact Program Director Susan Pinette at email@example.com or (207) 581-3791.